stoicSolutions/cis490_2020_project/README.md

 * What information is relevant for the team creating the user interface?
 * How do we get the data from the machine learning algorithm to the relational database?

+## Things you will need
+* Goole Street View API Key (For fetching images)
+* AWS Account (For storing data in a database)
+* Access to TrashTracker EC2 Instance (For processing images with tensorflow)

 ## Implementation

 ## Future Enhancements